3 students and a suspect are dead after Michigan State University shooting

 According to local news reports, least one student who sheltered in place on MSU's campus Tuesday was a survivor of the Oxford High School shooting that occurred in a nearby town in November 2021.

 "As a representative of Oxford, Michigan, I cannot believe I am here again, doing this 15 months later.
-I am filled with rage that we have to have another press conference to talk about children being killed in their schools," said Rep. Slotkin.
+I am filled with rage that we have to have another press conference to talk about children being killed in their schools," Slotkin said.

 "I would say that you either care about protecting kids or you don't.
 You care about having an open and honest conversation about what's going on in our society or you don't."